Why is it biblically wrong for a heterosexually married gay person to have a gay relationship outside of marriage?

 Many Christians take these verses to mean that Jesus is outlawing polygamy.
 On the other hand, if Jesus was outlawing polygamy and His followers understood Him to be outlawing polygamy in Mark 10:8 and Matthew 19:5, why would the Holy Spirit feel it necessary to have Paul limit marriage options for bishops and deacons to "one" wife?

 If Christians already understood that Jesus had outlawed polygamy, there would be no need for Paul to mention "one wife."
 It seems more probable that Jesus did not intend to outlaw polygamy but was simply answering the question about adultery and divorce.

 That said, it would be reading into the text, something scripture does not say to conclude that since polygamy is not specifically prohibited in the New Testament, therefore it must be permissible for a man or woman to step outside their marriage to have sex with a same sex partner.

 Scripture does not give a cut and dried answer for every question we face.
-God gave us the Holy Spirit to guide us into all truth.
+God gave us the Holy Spirit to guide us into all truth, John 16:13.
 It is our responsibility as Christians to seek God's guidance where scripture does not specifically address an issue.
 As we seek His guidance, God then shows us His will.

 It should be pointed out that in most western cultures, polygamy is illegal.
 Polygamy was outlawed in America in 1878 in the Supreme Court case known as Reynolds vs. United States.